 As your network grows in size, the length of the Mesh Status display will also grow.
 At some point it may become difficult to find specific devices or services on the page, especially in the Remote Nodes section.
-To help alleviate this issue search fields have been provided on several column headers in the Current Neighbors and Remote Nodes tables.
+To help alleviate this issue search fields have been provided on the column headers in these tables.

 As you enter each character from your keyboard into the search fields, the display will change to show only the entries that match your character or string.
 The filter is case insensitive, so it will find both upper and lower case entries for the characters you enter.
+If you press the Refresh button on the Mesh Status display, your search fields will be cleared.